SportBeep.com

 The USA got off to a dream start when center-back Chris Richards headed the hosts into a fourth-minute lead in front of just under 71,000 fans at NRG Stadium.
 Sebastian Berhalter’s perfectly flighted free-kick sowed panic in the Mexican defense, and Crystal Palace defender Richards stooped for a powerful header which cannoned off the underside of the bar and over the line.
 That early effort was to be the USA’s best chance of a first half that Mexico controlled for the most part.

-Mexico’s 16-year-old prodigy Gilberto Mora threatened to grab an equaliser in the 24th minute, but his curling shot was saved by USA goalkeeper Matt Freese.
+Mexico’s 16-year-old prodigy Gilberto Mora threatened to grab an equalizer in the 24th minute, but his curling shot was saved by USA goalkeeper Matt Freese.
 Three minutes later, Mexico drew level.
 Marcel Ruiz threaded a superb pass to veteran striker Raul Jimenez, who crashed an unstoppable shot into the roof of the net.

 Jimenez celebrated by producing a shirt bearing the name and number 20 of late former Wolverhampton Wanderers team-mate Diogo Jota, the Liverpool and Portugal star who died in a car crash in Spain last week.
 “He was a great team-mate during my two years at Wolves,” Jimenez explained afterwards.
 “We kept in touch often, we shared wonderful moments and times there, playing key roles in Wolves achievements during that period.
 It’s really tough to hear news about someone so close to you who was a great friend.”